-• Factors Influencing Suicide Risk
+Factors Influencing Suicide Risk

 Suicide risk is influenced by a combination of psychological, situational, societal and individual background factors.
 However, it is essential to emphasize that most people experiencing one or more of these challenges do not die by suicide.
 Suicide is complex and typically arises from the interaction of multiple factors, making it important to avoid oversimplified narratives which attribute a suicide attempt or death to a single incident.
-Storylines should aim to reflect this complexity, portraying that individuals who attempt suicide are often in acute distress or crisis a more accurate understanding and avoids reinforcing misconceptions.
+Storylines should aim to reflect this complexity, portraying that individuals who attempt suicide are often in acute distress or crisis due to the confluence of several underlying factors.
+This nuanced approach fosters a more accurate understanding and avoids reinforcing misconceptions.